djkaty/Il2CppInspector/README.md

 **Split APK packages**: specify a list of APK files with a space between each filename.

 **ELF binaries created from memory dumps**: specify the image base (in hex) using `--image-base`.
 If the supplied image base is incorrect, the application may crash.

+**GameGuardian dumps (and other Linux process map dumps)**: you can use a `*-maps.txt` file in place of an IL2CPP binary.
+Il2CppInspector will scan the folder containing the maps file for matching `.bin` files and reassemble and rebase `libil2cpp.so` automatically.
+You therefore don't need to create the file manually or provide an image base address when using this kind of dump.
+For this to work, neither the text file nor any of the binary files must be renamed, and all must be in the same folder.

 ### Creating C# prototypes